What is Cotton Fever?

 Sepsis occurs when bacteria enters the blood or tissue, often via a wound.
 The body responds to fight the infection and the immune reaction can cause life-threatening and extremely damaging complications.
 Organ failure and death are just some of the possible complications caused by sepsis.

-Symptoms of Cotton Fever
+The Symptoms of Cotton Fever

 “Cotton Fever was the worst thing I’ve ever experienced.
 It was worse than withdrawal, to be honest,” said an anonymous source who had experienced Cotton Fever during active addiction.
 Let’s face it, there are a lot of things that can go wrong with IV drug abuse.
 There are blood clots, collapsed veins, hitting arteries, and more that can be quite painful and make life unpleasant.

 Known to strike within a half an hour of injection, in some cases, it takes as little as five minutes to set in.
 The pain of this condition is borderline torturous.
 The bones ache, muscles can spasm, accompanied by cold and severe migraines the body will also shake, sometimes violently.
 Of course, there is also a fever on top of everything else going on, which, in turn, brings about nausea and vomiting.
 This can last for hours.
 You may feel like your dying.

 The severity of symptoms is so intense that cotton fever is often described as the worst experience of one’s life, by a long shot.
 Whether from sepsis or cotton plant-born bacteria, the presence of such symptoms demands immediate medical attention.